sourcenetwork/acp_core/docs/adr/001-policy-mutation.md

 ## Unsafe Operations

-Some operations in policy mutation are inherently unsafe, policy writes have the ability to completely change the interpretation of a relation graph.
+Some operations in policy mutation are inherently unsafe, policy writers have the ability to completely change the interpretation of a relation graph.
 Since users only control their relationships but not the policy, a malicious policy writer could exploit these unsafe operations to gain unwaranted access to user data.

 The known unsafe operations are
 - mutating permission expression
-- mutating a relations management graph
+- mutating a relation's management graph
-- mutation a relations allows types list
+- mutation a relation's allowed types list
 - renaming relations and permissions

 The guiding philosophy for the initial mutation work is to enable developers to move fast, therefore no work will be done to restrict these unsafe operations, asside from not supporting renaming relations and permissions.

-With better defined requirements, it may be possible to restrict these mutations somewhat and increase user security.
+With better defined requirements, it may be possible to restrict these operations somewhat and increase user security.
 Another alternative would be to mark these operations as "breaking" in a policy, requiring users to accept to a new policy ID.
 This could be used in conjuction with the previously mentioned Multi-Policy Relation Graph